Showing posts with label Just thinking. Show all posts

 The Net Illustration

 Today our family spent a good portion of the day moving in the rain, and preparation for this involved buying a tarp and a net to spread over it.
-Made of elastic material with plastic clips, this net of bungee cords (octopus or occy straps here in OZ) was quite handy to ensure the tarp kept from flapping in the breeze as we transported furniture and household goods.
+Made of elastic material with plastic clips, this net of bungee cords (octopus or occy straps here in OZ) was quite handy to ensure the tarp was kept from flapping in the breeze as we transported furniture and household goods.
 God was gracious to us and helped us move everything we needed, and water damage was kept to a minimum.

 Whenever I use a net I am reminded of when I was an apprentice and one journeyman always had a net to cover insulation material that resembled a fishing net.
 I was not a fan of the net because it seemed totally unnecessary and it was my job to untangle it.
-This fellow used wire to secure ladders on the rack on his truck, and when he cut the wires habitually allowed the twisted wires to fall into the net which turned it into an unusable, gnarled mess.
+This fellow used wire to secure ladders on the rack on his truck, and when he cut the wires he habitually allowed the twisted bits of metal to fall into the net which turned it into an unusable, gnarled mess.
 I spent more time than I care to remember trying to pick tangled wires free and make the scrap of net usable again.
 He once told me, "I used to wonder how anyone in those old TV shows could get tangled up in a net, but now I know."

 All that net-untangling flooded back to mind as I tried to untangle the bungee cord net today.
 Whenever I successfully untangled a clip, as I moved onto the next one it would fall onto another bit of the net.
 As several of us worked together to stretch out the net to prevent it from tangling again a brother mused, "I bet there's a sermon illustration in this."
 I admit I am always on the lookout for a good illustration, though they do not always make it into sermons or studies.
 A lot of time they are for my own benefit or probably find their way into a blog--like this one.